How to Create a Mintable SPL Token on Solana

 spl-token authorize <MINT_ADDRESS> mint --disable

-Once mint authority is revoked, you cannot mint more supply for that mint.
-Do not revoke it unless your final supply is already minted and verified.
+After mint authority is revoked, future minting is unavailable in most standard cases.
+Do not revoke it unless your planned supply is already minted and verified.

 Common mistakes when creating mintable Solana tokens